-As confirmed COVID-19 cases increase in Guatemala, ALDEA and our sister organization ABPD are doing our best to continue our grassroots development work while also responding to growing emergency needs in our partner communities.
+As our partners in Guatemala face many challenges stemming from the COVID-19 pandemic, ALDEA and our sister organization ABPD are doing our best to safely continue our grassroots development work while also responding to emergency needs in our partner communities.

-At the end of April, we delivered more than 6,000 masks and several gallons of hand sanitizer to our current partner communities in Tecpán and Comalapa to help them comply with government orders and minimize the potential spread of the coronavirus.
-We also distributed family planning methods, prenatal and children’s vitamins, and treatments for pediatric diarrhea.
-In one community that does not yet have a water system, rain barrels were going dry and they could not wash their hands as recommended, so we committed to trucking in water until the rainy season starts in a few weeks.
+Beginning at the end of April, we delivered more than 12,000 masks and 95 gallons of hand sanitizer to our partner communities in Tecpán and Comalapa to help them comply with government orders and minimize the potential spread of the coronavirus.
+We also continued regular distribution of family planning methods, prenatal and children’s vitamins, and treatments for pediatric diarrhea.
+In communities that did not yet have a water system, we trucked in water during the dry season so they could wash their hands.
 Another community lost their vital family gardens to a hail storm, so we provided new seedlings.

-Thank you to those generous donors who have stepped up recently to make this response to our partners’ critical emergency needs possible.
-Please consider making a gift to help us support our partners through this crisis.
+Thank you to those generous donors who have stepped up recently to make it possible for us to respond to our partners’ emergency needs and to make up for lost time as we get back to work.
+Please consider making a gift to help us continue supporting our partners through this crisis.